 Bone mineral density (BMD) is the measurement of how much bone mineral is in your bones.
 Your BMD estimates the chances of breaking a bone from a normal activity.
 People who have osteopenia have a lower BMD than normal, but it’s not a disease.

 However, having osteopenia does increase your chances of developing osteoporosis.
-This bone disease causes fractures, stooped posture, and can lead to severe pain.
+This bone disease causes fractures, stooped posture, and can lead to severe pain and loss of height.

 You can take action to prevent osteopenia.
 The right exercise and food choices may help keep your bones strong.
-If you have osteopenia, ask your doctor about how to keep it from worsening so you can prevent osteoporosis.
+If you have osteopenia, ask your doctor about how you can improve and prevent worsening so you can avoid osteoporosis.

 Osteopenia doesn’t usually cause symptoms.
 Losing bone density doesn’t cause pain.

 Aging is the most common risk factor for osteopenia.
 After your bone mass peaks, your body breaks down old bone faster than it builds new bone.
 That means you lose some bone density.